 Note: helmets are not included in the cost of Tripsite’s tour but are available for rent.
 Most people bring their own helmet for reasons of fit and hygiene.

 The most difficult part of each day was the morning departure and the evening arrival at our next destination.
 Navigating a unfamiliar bike out of and into a busy town can be a bit harrowing.
 But once in the countryside the cycling is easy.
-The Netherlands maintains extraordinary cycling infrastructure for its commuters and its tourists.
-There are Well-paved bike paths everywhere, traffic signals for bikes, and even bike rotaries around every car rotary.
+The Netherlands maintains extraordinary cycling infrastructure for its commuters and its tourists on mostly flat terrain.
+There are well-paved bike paths everywhere, traffic signals for bikes, and even bike rotaries around every car rotary.
 It’s possible to travel from town to town without ever cycling on a road.

 Stop for coffee mid-morning, picnic lunch at some gorgeous spot and another rest stop mid-afternoon.
 In addition to these stops, your tour will include stops at quaint towns, windmills, and interesting museums.